 - Difficulties with ___ can be affected by a lack of sleep or hunger

 - Autism can be cured by diet

 Some of them may be true.
 For example, statistically, most Canadians will eventually find a job.
 The unemployment rate was only 5.9% in November 2017.
 For autistic people, that’s sadly not the case.
-It’s close to 80% which is a far cry from normal!
+It’s close to 80%!

 I think I needed more support than I was getting.
 For example, autism related support while working.
 I will likely need some form of support for the rest of my life because autism can’t be outgrown.
-In real life, autistic adults tend to have serious challenges whether high or low functioning.
+In real life, autism tends to be challenging whether high or low functioning.